GeoffWilliams/puppet_bootstrap/README.md

 * You can use any of the Puppet custom OIDs you like - just start using them in the VCenter or the menu in the config file.
 Puppet custom OIDs all start `pp_`
+* If no tags are found for a VM in VMWare, the bootstrap script will stop.
+This is to prevent accidentally signing a bad certificate.
+If your sure no tags need setting, run with `--force` (Linux) or `-Force` (Windows) to install anyway
+* We suggest you provision VMs using the machine FQDN as the VM name in order to have consistent naming across both VMWare and Puppet Enterprise.
+If your site has a different convention, you can supply a different VM Name to lookup in VCenter on the commandline, eg to use short hostname for VMware and FQDN for
+  Puppet:
+    * Linux: `./puppet_bootstrap -vm-name $(hostname -s)`
+    * Windows: `powershell -file .\puppet_bootstrap.ps1 -VmName ($env:computerName|out-string)`

 # Security concerns

 At some point it becomes necessary to have cleartext credentials in order to